apurin/js-frontend-backend-example/2. unit tests with Mocha and Chai/readme.md

     }).timeout(1200);
 });
 ```
-Notice that to test asyncronious functions like `waitOneSecond` we just need to define the `done` argument in our test function and then call it when test is done (no pun intended).
+To test asynchronous functions like `waitOneSecond` we just need to define a `done` argument in our test function and then call it when test is done (no pun intended).
-Also we can define test's timeout by calling `timeout(milliseconds)` to the result of `it(...)` invocation.
+Also we can define test's timeout by calling `timeout(milliseconds)` on the result of `it(...)` invocation.

 Both Mocha and Chai are needed only for tests, so we can install them as [devdependencies](https://docs.npmjs.com/files/package.json#devdependencies) via `--save-dev` flag.